angrytongan/alex/README.md

 ### Setup

 * Get a [Deviant Art](https://www.deviantart.com/developers/) application and API information.
+Use the implicit OAuth2 grant type.
 * Get a [ShotStack](https://dashboard.shotstack.io/register) account and API information.
 * Setup `.env` with appropriate keys; see `.env.demo` for format.